How to Sell on Lazada Singapore [2026]: Fees, Setup & Listings 2026

 Why Lazada in Singapore?
 Let’s Talk Numbers

 Lazada isn’t just another marketplace; it’s a powerhouse in Southeast Asia’s most mature e-commerce market.
-The numbers speak for themselves.
-Singapore’s e-commerce market hit a gross merchandise value (GMV) of $8 billion in 2023 and is on track to blow past $10 billion by 2025.
+Singapore’s e-commerce market surpassed $10 billion in GMV in 2025 and continues to grow in 2026, driven by rising mobile commerce adoption and cross-border trade.

-What’s really appealing for sellers is the average order value, which sits at a hefty $137.40—the highest in the entire region.
-With Lazada commanding a massive 35% share of Singapore’s total GMV, it’s a channel you simply can’t afford to ignore if you’re serious about online retail.
-You can dig into more of these market insights over at Sellercraft.co.
+What’s really appealing for sellers is the average order value, which remains among the highest in Southeast Asia.
+As part of the Alibaba Group, Lazada benefits from deep logistics infrastructure and regional reach across six countries.
+Combined with its rivalry with Shopee for Singapore’s marketplace share, it’s a channel you simply can’t afford to ignore if you’re serious about online retail.

 Tapping into this massive, ready-to-buy audience is the goal, but it demands a smart approach.
 Before you even think about listing your first product, you need a solid plan that covers everything from your store’s identity to your day-to-day operations.